-Sensors to show, as defined by the sensors_to_show attribute.
+Sensors to show, as defined by the sensors\to\show attribute.

-Sensors to show are defined as a list of sensor ids, which is set by the "sensors_to_show" field of the asset's "attributes" column.
+Sensors to show are defined as a list of sensor ids, which is set by the "sensors\to\show" field of the asset's "attributes" column.
 Valid sensors either belong to the asset itself, to other assets in the same account, or to public assets.
+In play mode, sensors from different accounts can be added.
 In case the field is missing, defaults to two of the asset's sensors.